septembrr/software-db/README.md

 The Google API client library for PHP has been loaded into the project.

-This uses an API key which is currently connected to a personal account bakerjemily@gmail.com.
-Due to the low level of traffic expected on this site, it should remain in the free tier.
-If future edits to this are needed, this should be migrated to another account (probably a Design Hub account).

 When API changes need to be made, this can be done in the central location inside init-actions.php.

 ### UI Libraries